M4riko/test/README.md

 - PLACE x,y,facedirection
 Places the robot on the grid with the given parameters.

-x and y has to be integer values from 0 to 4 facedirection has to be one of the following strings: "NORTH" "EAST" "SOUTH" "WEST"
+x and y have to be integer values from 0 to 4 facedirection has to be one of the following strings: "NORTH" "EAST" "SOUTH" "WEST"

 This is the first command that has to be given to the robot.
 If not placed correctly the robot will ignore